 a Quality Manual that describes the QMS elements as described in this guideline and how they interrelate;

-procedure documents, e.g. operating guidelines, operating procedures, work instructions;  record keeping.
+procedure documents, e.g. operating guidelines, operating procedures, work instructions; record keeping.

 COMMUNICATION AND AWARENESS

 The QMS must include the participation of all stakeholders affected by or involved in the delivery of the AtoN service.
 Stakeholders can be internal (such as administration staff) or external (such as mariners or the public).